DETAILED ACTION

 It should be noted that the table above distinguishes the equivalent limitations as recited claim 1 of instant application in comparison to the limitation as recited in claim 1 of ‘797.

-However, claim 1 of ‘797 fails to teach in accordance with the determined context, selecting an audio characteristic for presenting the plurality of audio portions with the visual content.
+based on the context, selecting an audio characteristic for presenting the plurality of audio portions with the visual context.

-Munoz et al. teaches in accordance with the determined context, selecting an audio characteristic for presenting the plurality of audio portions with the visual content (paragraph 0079-0081 teaches “In the context of streaming application (live or recorded), there may be a large number of audio streams associated with varying levels of quality and/or content.
+Munoz et al. teaches based on the context, selecting an audio characteristic for presenting the plurality of audio portions with the visual content (paragraph 0079-0081 teaches “In the context of streaming application (live or recorded), there may be a large number of audio streams associated with varying levels of quality and/or content.
 The audio streams may represent any type of audio data, including scene-based audio data (e.g., ambisonic audio data, including FOA audio data, MOA audio data and/or HOA audio data), channel-based audio data, and object-based audio data……the audio decoding device 34 may adaptively select between audio streams available via the bitstream 27 (which are represented by the bitstream 27 and hence the bitstream 27 may be referred to as “audio streams 27”).
 The audio decoding device 34 may select between different audio streams of the audio streams 27 based on audio location information (ALI) (e.g., 45A in FIGS. 1A-1C), such as capture location information or location information relating to a synthesized audio source included as metadata accompanying the audio streams 27, where the audio location information may define coordinates in the displayed world for the microphones that capture the respective audio streams 27 or coordinates in an acoustical space.
 The ALI 45A may be representative of a capture location (or synthesize location) in a displayed world (or an acoustical space) at which the corresponding one of the audio streams 27 was captured or synthesized.
 The audio decoding device 34 may select, based on the ALI 45A, a subset of the audio streams 27, where the subset of the audio streams 27 excludes at least one of the audio streams 27.
 The audio decoding device 34 may output the subset of audio streams 27 as audio data 19′ (which may also be referred to as “audio streams 19′”).
 In some examples, the audio decoding device 34 may only decode the subset of the audio streams in response to the selection.”)

 It would have been obvious to one of ordinary skill in the art before the effective filling date of the claimed invention to incorporate the ability to include selecting an audio characteristic for presenting the plurality of audio portions with the visual content, as taught by Munoz et al. into claim 1 of ‘797, because such incorporation would allow for the benefit of accurately performing playback of the content using selection, thus increase user accessibility of the system.